 Unfortunately, this also makes REITs very tax-inefficient, as a large percentage of the total return comes from taxable dividends.
 What’s more, REIT dividends are generally not classified as “qualified dividends.”
 Qualified dividends are taxed at the long-term capital gains rate (0%, 15% or 20% depending on your tax bracket).
 Non-qualified dividends are taxed as ordinary income, like bond interest, and can face rates as high as 37%, depending on your bracket.
 Thus, it makes more sense to hold REITs and REIT funds in a tax-advantaged plan like an IRA rather than a taxable brokerage account.

-FRIFX currently yields nearly 5%, making it a very competitive income option—even in a high-yield environment like today.
+On that basis, FRIFX yields nearly 5%, making it a very competitive income option—even in a high-yield environment like today.

 Want to learn more about FRIFX?
 Check out the Fidelity provider site.